QuincyCrawford/MizzouMidTerm/README.md

 **What will we be doing here:** this will be multi page website where each link listed below will take you to a page with different information about me and my life.
 Throughout this I will also display my knowledge on how to create a basic site using mark down

-what would you like to know about me?
+what would you like to know about me? click the hyperlink that correlates to what you want to know

 [My Home Town & Family](Family&Home.md)